 Professor David Sinclair is a Professor at Harvard University studying aging.

-His research focuses on epigenetic changes during aging, and the sirtuin-NAD metabolism, including NAD-boosters like NMN.
+His research focuses on epigenetic changes during aging – one of the 12 mechanisms of aging – and the sirtuin-NAD metabolism, including NAD-boosters like NMN

-He coined the term “Information Theory of Aging,” which refers to how epigenetic changes cause the cells to lose information and their identity, contributing to the aging process.
+David Sinclair is well known for promoting the concept of the “Information Theory of Aging,” which refers to how epigenetic changes cause the cells to lose information and their identity, contributing to the aging process.

-He is an authority in the field of aging and wrote a bestselling book called Lifespan: Why We Age — And Why We Don’t Have To.
+He is well known in the field of aging and wrote a bestselling book called Lifespan: Why We Age — And Why We Don’t Have To.
 (You can find more great books about longevity and health here.)

 Professor David Sinclair does not promote or endorse any supplement products.
 We compiled this list from interviews and books in which Professor David Sinclair mentions supplements he takes.
 We don’t know if he still takes these supplements, or whether he takes additional supplements, that are not included on this list.